 There are many cultivars of these legumes, each with its own unique flavor and texture.
 Green beans don’t need to be shelled or peeled, so they are often served whole.
 You can also cook or eat them raw.
 They also don’t need to be de-stringed, which means less knife work for you.

 Can You Eat Green Beans Raw?
+What happens if you eat bad green beans?

 Although green beans are considered safe to eat raw, they do contain lectins, which are naturally occurring plant proteins that can cause gastrointestinal issues.